Home > RAP documentation

 primarily of a numerical forecast model and analysis/assimilation system to initialize that

 model.
-It is run with a horizontal resolution of 13 km and 50 vertical layers.
+It covers North America and is run with a horizontal resolution of 13 km and 50 vertical layers.

 The RAP was developed to serve users needing frequently updated short-range weather

 forecasts, including those in the US aviation community and US severe weather forecasting